 Q-2.
 What command should you use to check the number of files and disk space used by each user’s defined quotas?

-Command <repquota> prints the summary of the disk usage and quotas for the specified file systems.
-It displays the total number of files and the amount of space (in kilobytes) associated with the user, along with any quotas created using <edquota> or <setquota>.
+repquota prints the summary of the disk usage and quotas for the specified file systems.
+It displays the total number of files and the amount of space (in kilobytes) associated with the user, along with any quotas created using

 Q-3.
 How will you remove all the running processes without restarting the machine?

-Linux <disown> command is used to remove the jobs from the current shell on Linux system.
-It will remove all the currently running processes when used with option <disown -r>.
+disown command is used to remove the jobs from the current shell on the Linux system.
+It will remove all the currently running processes when used with the option

 Q-4.
-What do you need to do for tracking the events on the system?
+What do you need to do to track the events on the system?

 3. SIGINT, SIGQUIT- These signals will get ignored after enabling the debug mode.
-Else it makes <syslogd> to die.
+Otherwise, it makes

 5. SIGCHLD: Wait for the child if some were born, because of waiting for messages.